-NOVI, Mich. -- Matt Schembechler, son of former University of Michigan football coach Bo Schembechler, and two former Wolverine players, say Bo knew about the repeated sexual abuse by former university doctor Robert Anderson but did nothing to stop it.
+NOVI, Mich.
+(WWJ) -- Matt Schembechler, son of former University of Michigan football coach Bo Schembechler, and two former Wolverine players, say Bo knew about the repeated sexual abuse by former university doctor Robert Anderson but did nothing to stop it.

-Speaking at a press conference in Novi on Thursday, Schembechler, Dan Kwiatkowski and Gilvanni Johnson laid out claims that they reported abuse by Anderson to the coach, only to go ignored, as the doctor continued to abuse patients for the better part of three decades.
+Speaking at a press conference in Novi Thursday, Schembechler, Dan Kwiatkowski and Gilvanni Johnson laid out claims that they reported abuse by Anderson to the coach, only to go ignored, as the doctor continued to abuse patients for the better part of three decades.

 A 240-page report commissioned by the university found that Anderson sexually abused patients, with reports saying there are upwards of 800 survivors of his abuse.